 The Kathmandu Durbar Square is a symbol of unique traditional architecture reflected through a collection of monuments and exquisite wood-carving.
-These traditional architecture showcase the skills of Newari artisans throughout the 12 th and 18 th centuries.
+This traditional architecture showcases the skills of Newari artisans throughout the 12th and 18th centuries.
 Some of these monuments include the Basantapur Tower, Taleju Temple, Hanuman Dhoka, Tribhuvan Museum, Kal Bhairav, etc. The durbar square was once home to palaces of the Shah and Malla kings.
 The World Heritage Convention enlisted the durbar square as a World Heritage Site in 1979.
 The durbar square is also home to Kumari, the Living Goddess of Nepal.
 When the Goddess

 Bhaktapur Durbar Square

 Bhaktapur, also known as Bahdgaon or Kwopa, lies to the east of Kathmandu.
 It is often called the abode of ancient Nepali culture.
 The World Heritage Convention enlisted the durbar square as a World Heritage Site in 1979.
 The Bhaktapur Durbar Square is a courtyard showcasing excellent pagoda-style and Shikhara-style temples.
 Some major attractions are the 55-Windows palace, Lion Gate, Golden Gate, an ancient statue of King Bhupatindra Malla, art-galleries, and mind-blowing